-This post is all about the first day of my Inca Jungle Trek to Machu Picchu.
+This post is all about my Inca Jungle Trek to Machu Picchu.
 This is the easier route when compared with the better known Inca Trail, and it involves a lot more stopovers and fun activities.
 Essentially it’s the fun version of the Inca Trail!

-For more info on what the Inca Jungle Trek actually is, this post on Backpack South America: What to Expect from the Inca Jungle Trek.
-There’s also a very handy packing list.
+READ MORE: What to Expect from the Inca Jungle Trek.
+Includes a very handy packing list!